Product distribution: the basics

 Whether you are a small-town bakery, an eBay power-seller or a heavy machinery manufacturer, at some point during the course of your business, you will need to transport your goods.
 Choosing the correct mode of transport means striking a balance between time and budgetary constraints.
 Get the balance wrong, and you will be faced with a set of deeply unimpressed customers.

 Choosing your mode of transport: what to consider

-- When you're choosing how best to transport your products, budget should be the most important factor in your decision-making.
+- When you're choosing how best to transport your products the budget should be the most important factor in your decision-making.

-- The speed of the transport is also important - if you have perishable items, sending them on a three-month sea voyage through Africa is a bad idea.
-Likewise, make sure the mode of transport you choose is reliable so your customers are not diappointed.
+- The speed of the transport is also important.
+If you have perishable items, sending them on a three-month sea voyage through Africa is a bad idea.
+Likewise, make sure the mode of transport you choose is reliable so your customers are not disappointed.

 - If you are transporting hazardous or dangerous products, there are various guidelines you need to meet.
 If you think they may be classified as dangerous, contact the Department for Transport's Dangerous Goods Branch.

 - If your products are expensive or you are shipping your product by sea, you may want to consider some form of insurance.
 This will come in the form of goods-in-transit or marine insurance and is paid for either by the buyer or the seller, depending on what the terms of trade are.
 If you think insurance is necessary, make sure you have agreed on the terms with your supplier or customer to avoid confusion.